Located in Baltimore County

 Restrictions - Boat propulsion is limited to rowing, paddling, or battery-powered motors.
 A seasonal permit issued by the City of Baltimore Reservoir Natural Resources Office is required prior to launching a boat in Liberty Reservoir.
 Shoreline fishing is permitted.

-Due to the potential for zebra mussel infestations, boaters on Liberty, Loch Raven, and Prettyboy Reservoirs must sign an affidavit stating their boat will be used only on these reservoirs.
-Live bait is prohibited unless purchased from a Maryland certified zebra mussel-free bait store.
+To help control the spread of invasive species, including zebra mussels, boaters on Liberty, Loch Raven, and Prettyboy Reservoirs must sign an affidavit stating their boat will be used only on these reservoirs.

 History - This 1,225 hectare (3,100 acre) impoundment was completed on July 8, 1954.
 It was constructed by the City of Baltimore for use as a public water supply.
 The dam crest is at an elevation of 126 m above sea level, and water overflowed the crest for the first time on February 6, 1956.